HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Task3/README.md

 The result clearly shows that the compressed public keys generation has a better performance than the uncompressed ones.

+the performance of SunEC for generating the sm2p256v1 key is better than Bouncy Castle's.

 ## JFR to FlameGraph
 Using `jfr-flame-graph`: